etwk/blog/content/lists/books.md

 - [ ] Ghosts of Hiroshima (Charles Pellegrino) #must
 - [ ] Fascism: The History of a Word (Federico Marcon)
 - [ ] Crack-Up Capitalism: Market Radicals and the Dream of a World Without Democracy (Quinn Slobodian) #must
+- [ ] Chernobyl: The History of a Nuclear Catastrophe (Serhii Plokhy)

 ### Comparative
 - [ ] Lineages of the Absolutist State (Perry Anderson)